[ home | blog home | recent activity ]

 Kino doesn't like the format, though.
 So I need to use ffmpeg to convert the files to a format that Kino does like:

-ffmpeg -i _file_name_ -target ntsc-dv file_name_.dv
+ffmpeg -i FILENAME -target ntsc-dv FILENAME.dv

 Then I insert all the .dv files I want in a given "movie" into Kino.
 After doing some fiddling around, I Export, click on the DV Pipe tab, make sure the frame of: dropdown thingy is set to All, write the file name in, make sure the tool is set to FFMPEG VCD Export and then click on the Export button.
 That creates a file that's in a format that I can record to a cd as a data file and it plays magically on my Philips DVD player.